An interview with Shaul and Talya

 After that conference did you often have contact with believers?

 “Suddenly I decided to cut it short.
 I made up a little lie to get rid of him.
 “I’m expected at a meeting in Akko,” I said, as cool as a cucumber, “ so if you don’t mind, I must go now.”
 “Oh, that’s wonderful,” he said, “then I’ll go along with you to Akko.”
-That answer was unexpected and thus we went on our way to Akko, where no one was expecting me.
+That was an unexpected answer and so we went on our way to Akko, where no one was expecting me.
 On the way, he continued his story about the Messiah.”

 Did you then go to investigate it yourself?